Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I need car organizing tips.

 What do you have in your car that needs to be organized.
 The only things that have ever stayed in my car are the required papers, in the glove compartment.
-In the trunk there was the spare tire and necessary equipment, and a small box with a roll of paper towels, a plier, a screw driver, a couple bottles of extra oil, a funnel, a few rags, etc. There was still room for luggage and/or groceries and/or other shopping bags.
+In the trunk there was the spare tire and necessary equipment, and a small box with a roll of paper towels, a plier, a screw driver, a couple bottles of extra oil, a funnel, a few rags, etc.

 Then I had a blanket folded up on the back seat.
 Anything that didn't belong in the car got taken out whenever we got out of the car.
 We also never had anything to eat or drink in the car unless we were eating take out from a fast food drive up, then we stopped someplace and ate the stuff, thus removing most of the chance of spills.